tomhirst/solidity-nextjs-starter/README.md

 Use `git clone git clone https://github.com/tomhirst/solidity-nextjs-starter.git` to clone this repository to your local machine.

 Enter the repository folder with `cd solidity-nextjs-starter`, then install all dependencies using `yarn`.

+Solidity Next.js Starter uses Yarn workspaces, so this will install the relevant dependencies for each packages in one command.

 ### Contracts Setup